warbam/warbam/README.md

-<div align="center">I'm Eliott Depauw, a training full-stack developer 👨‍💻 learning at 42 Lyon since 2019 🚀</div>
+<div align="center">I'm Eliott Depauw, a full-stack developer 👨‍💻 alumni of 42 school Lyon with 3 years of experience in web developpement</div>

-- 🔭 I’m currently working on [Matcha](https://github.com/warbam/Matcha)
+- 🔭 I’m currently searching for freelance jobs

-- 🌱 I’m currently learning node.js

 <br/>